 One you can Do. (a class or activity) One to Create. (an art kit or project-based gift) One that’s Sentimental.
 One we will Share. (a game or an outing)

 Create your family’s list for each child using some of these or ones you make up yourself.
-Let the kids know ahead of time, so they know what to expect under the Christmas tree.
+Let the kids know beforehand so they know what to expect under the Christmas tree.

 I did this last year.
 I went from giving many gifts to limiting what was under the Christmas tree.
-My kids knew ahead of time, and it didn’t bother them a bit.
+My kids knew beforehand, and it didn’t bother them a bit.
 It was more fun because they could enjoy what they had rather than be overwhelmed with too much at once.

-List the people you will shop for, the spending limits or guidelines for the gifts needed, add some ideas of what to get, then carry it with you.
+List the people you will shop for, the spending limits or guidelines for the gifts needed, and add some ideas of what to get and then carry it.

 My small budget doesn’t seem so small when I watch for big-ticket items at 75-80% off.
 I rarely purchase a gift that is not 50% off or more!

-During the holiday season, I watch the sales and deals checking my list often to find the cheapest way of buying for everyone on my list.
-I will also watch for lower-cost alternates to my ideas and grab what works best.
+During the holiday season, I watch the sales and deals, checking my list often to find the cheapest way of buying for everyone on my list.
+I will watch for lower-cost alternatives to my ideas and grab what works best.

-Cross them off as you go, and don’t wait till the last minute when you have less time to comparison shop, especially for larger ticket items.
+Cross them off as you go, and don’t wait till the last minute when you have less time to compare shops, especially for more oversized ticket items.

-We try to attend 2-3 of these throughout the holidays to limit the entertainment that costs us while creating memories and family fun regardless of cost.
+We try to attend 2 to 3 of these throughout the holidays to limit the entertainment that costs us while creating memories and family fun regardless of cost.

 Use layaway to spread out the payment without adding an interest charge

 Several stores will still allow you to pay through layaway.
-It can help you pay over time without the interest added like on a credit card.
+It can help you pay over time without the added interest on a credit card.

 Explore if layaway is a good option for any of the gifts you plan to purchase.